ArjunxyzSatish/Command-Line-Youtube/README.md

 More features will be added soon!

+#Examples:
+`termtube 3 'call me kevin'`     This prints out 5 videos with the query 'call me kevin' and asks you which one you want to play.
+If the number isn't specified, it prints out 5 videos.
+The max is 18.

+`termtube -f sublist`           This prints out the latest 3 videos from the channels in the file 'subfile' and asks you which one you want to play.

+`termtube -d 'call me kevin'`    This prints out videos with the query 'call me kevin' adn asks you which one you want to download.

+`termtube -p 'call me kevin'`    This prints out playlists for you to download.

+`termtube -rss sublist`          This gets rss feed links for all the channels in the file 'subfile'

 # Donations
 Consider Donating if you're feeling generous :)
 [![PayPal Donation Link](blue.svg "PayPal Donation Link")](https://www.paypal.me/feedmeplsthx)